Locomotives: General Information - IOn this page

 ‘W’ was used for broad-gauge instead of ‘X’ soon after World War II, with the introduction of the WP and WG locomotives.
 ‘Q’ was also replaced by the ‘N’ code.
 Some early electrics had codes beginning with ‘E’ (EF, EM, EG, etc.), but after about 1945, when diesel and electric locos were included in the scheme, the codes for motive power were added (D, A, C, CA, B), which have remained unchanged.

 Post-independence history of ‘mixed’ vs. dedicated loco models

 In the early days locos were classified strictly according to the load: goods engines (G) (e.g. WG, YCG, WCG, WAG, etc), or passenger engines (P) (e.g. WP, WCP, etc).
-Then the trend was towards a whole fleet of mixed traffic (M) engines (e.g. WDM, YAM, WAM, WCM, etc.) Between 1960 and 1985 or so, almost every loco design was of the 'M' variety, with the only two exceptions being the WCG/2 (built 1971 or so) and the WAG series (WAG - 5/5B/5HA/6A/B/C/7).
-The introduction of the WAP engines in the early '80s indicated a reversal of IR policy in dedicating engines exclusively for passenger operations once again.
-Some dedicated diesels (WDP, WDG series) are also now under development.
+Then the trend was towards a whole fleet of mixed traffic (M) engines (e.g. WDM, YAM, WAM, WCM, etc.) Between 1960 and 1985 or so, almost every loco design was of the ‘M’ variety, with the only two exceptions being the WCG/2 (built 1971 or so) and the WAG series (WAG - 5/5B/5HA/6A/B/C/7).
+The introduction of the WAP engines in the early ’80s indicated a reversal of IR policy in dedicating engines exclusively for passenger operations once again.
+Some dedicated diesels (WDP, WDG series) were also then introduced.